InspiringLifeDesign/InspiringLifeDesign.github.io/ff/masterminds/c19/modules/module-3.markdown

 **Don't forget to use your workbook** to follow along with this lesson. **Haven't received it yet?** Be sure to check your emails and confirm your registration to receive your free workbook (the email from Corinna might be lurking in your spam folder).

 ### Module Overview
 In this video Corinna elaborates on the first 5 action items from her 10 step event creation strategy.
-This will guide you as you choose & create your first mastermind topic:<br>
+This will guide you as you choose & create your first topic:<br>
 1 - Pick the topic, niche or subject area for your event<br>
 2 - Decide whether your event will be a mastermind, workshop or group<br>
 3 - Decide who will be the expert(s) at your event<br>